joshbduncan/AiCommandPalette/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [Unreleased]

+## Added

+- Confirmation dialog when clearing recent commands

+## Changed

+- Complete rebuild of command palette, goto palette, and workflow builder (ScriptUI dialog)
+- Better sorting with recent command showing higher in results list
+- Query now also uses the command type when searching (can be toggled)

+## Fixed

+- Correct number of (full) table rows (commands) show on Windows (Issue #22)

 ## [0.9.3] 2023-11-27

 ## Fixed